Forex Market Hours

 These times are impacted by various Daylight Saving Time (DST) changes throughout the year.
 For example, locations below the equator, like Sydney, are often in DST when those above it, like New York, aren’t (and vice versa—or they may overlap).
 Always double-check timezone conversions for a specific date and see our section about DST below for more information.

-What time does the forex market close?
+What time does the forex market close on Friday?

 The forex market generally closes at 5 p.m.
 EST each Friday (21:00 GMT) as the New York trading session comes to an end.
 This closing time each week is especially important to be aware of since trades held past closing do not rollover until markets reopen after the weekend, accruing interest both days and introducing gap risk if major finance-impacting events occur while markets are closed.